-3 This nominal phosphorus load was first determined by Rutherford et al (1989) and confirmed in subsequent advice from the Water Quality Technical Advisory Group.
+67 This nominal phosphorus load was first determined by Rutherford et al (1989) and confirmed in subsequent advice from the Water Quality Technical Advisory Group.

-- (g) implement an accounting methodology for the shift in nitrogen losses resulting from land use change, including from rural to urban uses.
-The presence of an accounting methodology does not pre-determine any current or future consent process (including any consent conditions).
-The accounting methodology should recognise: - 2001-04 is the baseline for accounting purposes; - Land use change (including subdivision) must not increase the total nitrogen load to Lake Rotorua and requires sufficient nitrogen allocation (i.e. Nitrogen Discharge Allocation, offset, to meet OSET requirements, or where Settlement Land is converted to urban use, available nitrogen as demonstrated by the nitrogen accounting system); - Offsets within the groundwater catchment; - (h) collate and publish material about land based actions and research that manage and reduce phosphorus losses from the Lake Rotorua groundwater catchment; - prioritise efforts on stream catchments which contribute to the phosphorus load to Lake Rotorua.
-In particular Council will support the development of catchment strategies and implementation plans in partnership with landowners and industry experts to identify critical source areas and management approaches reduce phosphorus losses. - (j) monitor the performance of the reference file methodology in relation to OVERSEER[®] version change and application at the individual block and property/farming enterprise level; and - (k) establish a register of emerging issues, potential additions to, and changes to recommended application practice for, the OVERSEER[®] model, and provide regular updates to the managers of the model.
+LR M3 revie maki reso onal Council will respond to the recommendations that result from LR P4 ws and LR M2 science reviews through a formal and public decision ng process.
+This may include initiation of a plan change and review of urce consent conditions to ensure consents are aligned to the required r quality targets.
+LR M4 techr are u onal Council will monitor permitted activities and any developing nologies to ensure that any related risks of nutrient loss to the catchment understood to inform future plan changes and a review of permitted ity thresholds if required.
+LR M5 Regional Council will: (a) develop and maintain a Rule Implementation Plan to ensure accurate and consistent interpretation and implementation by Regional Council and the public; (b) report on the achievement of the Rule Implementation Plan on a five- yearly basis through plan effectiveness reporting; (c) develop and maintain a Nitrogen Discharge Allocation Register, that will monitor catchment-wide progress towards meeting the Regional Policy Statement Policy WL 3B(c) catchment nitrogen load; (d) provide land advisory services and incentives to support land use management practices and/or land use change that reduces nitrogen and phosphorus loss in the catchment; (e) encourage and support good management practices to be implemented on rural properties/farming enterprises to reduce nitrogen and phosphorus loss in the catchment; (f) work with land owners, the community and industry experts to facilitate local community efforts to improve the water quality of Lake Rotorua; (g) implement an accounting methodology for the shift in nitrogen losses resulting from land use change, including from rural to urban use.
+The presence of an accounting methodology does not predetermine any current or future consent process (including any consent conditions).
+The accounting methodology should recognise: (i) 2001-04 is the baseline for accounting purposes; Land use change (including subdivision) must not increase the total nitrogen load to Lake Rotorua and requires sufficient nitrogen allocation (i.e. Nitrogen Discharge Allocation, offset, to meet OSET Plan requirements, or where settlement land is converted to urban use, available nitrogen as demonstrated by the nitrogen accounting system); (iii) Offsets within the groundwater catchment; (h) collate and publish material about land based actions and research that manage and reduce phosphorus losses from the Lake Rotorua groundwater catchment;

+- (i) prioritise efforts on stream catchments which contribute to the phosphorus load to Lake Rotorua.
+In particular, Regional Council will support the development of catchment strategies and implementation plans in partnership with landowners and industry experts to identify critical source areas and management approaches reduce phosphorus losses. - (j) monitor the performance of the reference file methodology in relation to Overseer version change and application at the individual block and property/farming enterprise level; and - (k) establish a register of emerging issues, potential additions to, and changes to recommended application practice for, the Overseer model, and provide regular updates to the managers of the model.